Jwan622/interview_prep/square/final_rd_part_1.md

 4. Agile
 Rows and columns don’t stifle NoSQL databases, so they can handle all kinds of data, such as unstructured, structured, and polymorphic data.

+# Other technologies:

+## What is Spark vs Hadoop?

+How does Apache Spark work?
+Hadoop MapReduce is a programming model for processing big data sets with a parallel, distributed algorithm.
+Developers can write massively parallelized operators, without having to worry about work distribution, and fault tolerance.
+However, a challenge to MapReduce is the sequential multi-step process it takes to run a job.
+With each step, MapReduce reads data from the cluster, performs operations, and writes the results back to HDFS.
+Because each step requires a disk read, and write, MapReduce jobs are slower due to the latency of disk I/O.

+Spark was created to address the limitations to MapReduce, by doing processing in-memory, reducing the number of steps in a job, and by reusing data across multiple parallel operations.
+With Spark, only one-step is needed where data is read into memory, operations performed, and the results written back—resulting in a much faster execution.
+Spark also reuses data by using an in-memory cache to greatly speed up machine learning algorithms that repeatedly call a function on the same dataset.
+Data re-use is accomplished through the creation of DataFrames, an abstraction over Resilient Distributed Dataset (RDD), which is a collection of objects that is cached in memory, and reused in multiple Spark operations.
+This dramatically lowers the latency making Spark multiple times faster than MapReduce, especially when doing machine learning, and interactive analytics.

+## Some parts of the Spark Framework
+Spark Core is the foundation of the platform.
+It is responsible for memory management, fault recovery, scheduling, distributing & monitoring jobs, and interacting with storage systems.
+Spark Core is exposed through an application programming interface (APIs) built for Java, Scala, Python and R. These APIs hide the complexity of distributed processing behind simple, high-level operators.

+Spark SQL
+Spark SQL is a distributed query engine that provides low-latency, interactive queries up to 100x faster than MapReduce.
+It includes a cost-based optimizer, columnar storage, and code generation for fast queries, while scaling to thousands of nodes.
+Business analysts can use standard SQL or the Hive Query Language for querying data.
+Developers can use APIs, available in Scala, Java, Python, and R. It supports various data sources out-of-the-box including JDBC, ODBC, JSON, HDFS, Hive, ORC, and Parquet.
+Other popular stores—Amazon Redshift, Amazon S3, Couchbase, Cassandra, MongoDB, Salesforce.com, Elasticsearch, and many others can be found from the Spark Packages ecosystem.

+The Spark library MLlib  is used for Machine Learning .
+Spark includes MLlib, a library of algorithms to do machine learning on data at scale.
+Machine Learning models can be trained by data scientists with R or Python on any Hadoop data source, saved using MLlib, and imported into a Java or Scala-based pipeline.
+Spark was designed for fast, interactive computation that runs in memory, enabling machine learning to run quickly.
+The algorithms include the ability to do classification, regression, clustering, collaborative filtering, and pattern mining.

+## Key differences: Apache Spark vs. Apache Hadoop
+Outside of the differences in the design of Spark and Hadoop MapReduce, many organizations have found these big data frameworks to be complimentary, using them together to solve a broader business challenge.

+Hadoop is an open source framework that has the Hadoop Distributed File System (HDFS) as storage, YARN as a way of managing computing resources used by different applications, and an implementation of the MapReduce programming model as an execution engine.
+In a typical Hadoop implementation, different execution engines are also deployed such as Spark, Tez, and Presto.

+Spark is an open source framework focused on interactive query, machine learning, and real-time workloads.
+It does not have its own storage system, but runs analytics on other storage systems like HDFS, or other popular stores like Amazon Redshift, Amazon S3, Couchbase, Cassandra, and others.